taimoor736/loopback-auditz/README.md

 ### name
 The name for the revisions model in which to keep changes to the model.

+### idType
+The data type to assume for id fields.
+The default is 'Number', which is fine for most databases, but (for example) MongoDB uses strings, so in that case provide "String" as the value for idType.

 ### dataSource
 The dataSource to connect the revisions model to.
 This dataSource needs to be defined in `datasources.json` first.